When it comes to building a stronger overhead press, doing more overhead presses consistently is one of the best ways to improve.

 Triceps (Medial, Lateral, & Long Heads) – The triceps are responsible for locking out the elbows during overhead pressing.
 Stronger triceps, easier lockout.

 Upper Pecs/Chest (Clavicular Head) – The upper chest or the clavicular head, will also contribute to pressing the bar overhead.
 While it doesn’t work as much as an incline press, it still assists in pressing the weight overhead.

 Traps (Trapezius) – The traps have three different divisions – upper, mid, and lower.
 They help stabilize your shoulder which is important when pressing overhead.

-Core/Low Back – Your core is responsible for stabilizing your trunk.
+Core/Low Back – Your core muscles are responsible for stabilizing your trunk.
 The stronger your core and abdominal muscles are, the more power you’ll be able to transfer to the barbell.

 Legs (Quads, Hamstrings, Glutes, Calves) – Your lower body is going to help stabilize you while overhead pressing.

 Lats (Latissimus Dorsi) – When you’re in the starting position, your lats are flared out which gives your arms a solid platform to press from.
-Bigger lats, more stable starting position.
+Bigger lats, more stable rack position.

 Biceps – The biceps help stabilize the shoulder, as well as the elbow.